-Recently, I talked to some of my folks to keep myself updated about the ongoing development in Khokana, denizens of the small community comprised of 100 % Newāh or Newār indigenous people group in the outskirt of Kathmandu valley, Nepal.
-They were telling me that real estate business is the most thriving one at present in Nepal.
-Local people are selling their lands like never before.
-News, therefore, was shocking but not utterly unexpected.
-It is shocking because Nepalese and especially Newāh hardly ever sell inheritance from their forefathers, unless they migrate somewhere or they had no other option to support the family.
-In the meantime, it is also not unexpected, since people are prone to highest living standard and tend to maintain their status quo accordingly.
+Recently, I talked to my folks to keep myself updated about the ongoing development in Khokana.
+I grew up in a small community of 100 % Newāh or Newār indigenous people group in the outskirt of Kathmandu valley, Nepal.
+They informed me that real estate business is thriving.
+Locals are selling their lands like never before.
+It was not utterly unexpected, yet shocking that Nepalese, especially Newāh, hardly ever sell inheritance from their forefathers, unless they migrate somewhere or they had no other option to support the family.
+They tend to maintain their status quo accordingly.

-Nothing more, I think, should be explained what it will look likely happen when the cultivable lands are sold to outsiders.
-Their main reason behind people buying lands in the suburb is partly trying to get rid of air and sound pollution.
+It is no brainer to figure out what likely will happen when the agricultural lands are sold.
+Their main reason behind people buying lands in the suburb or rural parts of the country is partly trying to get away from air and sound pollution.
 As a result, real-estate business has recently become the profession mostly of the least educated or illiterate, school dropouts, swindlers, and political activists.
 This trend has completely outnumbered the licensed brokers.
-I label this particular group of people as ‘de facto asymmetrical high income generating workmen.”
-To be noted that I am not against nor envy this profession; and the vocation itself is not bad or unscrupulous as long as it does operate under the law and order of the country and sure enough not ripples the social structure and norms.
+This particular group of people are as the ‘de facto asymmetrical high income generating workmen.”
+Consequently, they are the ones who are exceptionally exempted from paying taxes.To be noted that I am not against nor envy this profession.
+The vocation itself is not bad or unscrupulous either as long as it does operate under the law and order of the country.

-In terms of business, there should be certain civil law and order for those who want to trade their luck in this business.
-Meantime, fertile lands can be preserved for agricultural purpose; hence the trend of an unruly free market of land mafias can be cracked down and halted.
+In terms of business, there should be certain laws for those who want to trade their luck in this business.
+Meantime, fertile lands can be preserved for agricultural purpose; hence the trend of an unruly free market of land mafias must be cracked down and halted.
 In reality, there are handful [real] Realtor/realtor’ other than sheer brokers who give a damn to the profession but a bunch of con men.
 The higher number of individuals is not registered brokers.
 As a result, the lack of accountability to the civil law and order has also put this business into jeopardy and earn only ugly reputation as fraud and deception are most likely the results in the end.
 On the other hand, government is getting nothing out of this loose ‘real-estate business’ or ‘the working stratum’ business but losing tax revenue otherwise.

-What we see in this picture is in the verge of becoming a history, if the selling of lands ratio goes exponentially high every year like past years.
+What we see in this picture is in the verge of becoming a history, if the selling of lands goes in this ratio every year.
 Apparently, the landscape of this suburb community is gradually changing – once remarkably moderate and spacious traditional houses have dwarfed amid the erection of concrete taller houses.
 There is nothing ethically or socially wrong on constructing a concrete taller house.
-That is a good thing for anyone to have, if possible.
+That might be a good thing or maybe a dream for someone to have it.
 However, cultural aspects cannot be overlooked.
-When you lose the cultural aspects of Newāh, you bury the whole identity of Newāh, as everything Newāh can associate with is so distinctive than any other people group.
+When you lose the cultural aspects of Newāh, you bury a partial identity of Newāh.
+The distinctive marker of Newah or the Newahness has so much to do with the land and the traditional house.
 The way you build a house and its facet can say enough that you live in Newāh community.